DB-S3/Documentation/portfolio.md

   #### Microservices:
   To handle the functionality on the backend i have made micro services to handle small parts of the application functionality to make it more scalable.
 This can be seen in the [View Website Service](https://github.com/DB-S3/ViewWebsiteService) this service handles the viewing of a user made website.
   #### Database:
   For storing my data i use a SQL database the reason why i chose a SQL database instead of a noSQL database due to SQL databases having relations and multirow transactions.
-To access the database i'm using the ORM entity framework.
+To access the database i'm using the ORM entity framework due to the big community using entity framework making it easier to find soultions to my problems.
   #### User Experience:
   For the user experience i have chosen to use as little clutter pages and keep relevant information on the home page and have clear descriptive labels for elements.
 And have made page designs.
   <br/>